Unveiling the Magic of Zurich Christmas Markets – 2025

 Circus Conelli

-For a different holiday entertainment, visit Lake Zurich and experience Circus Conelli.
+For a unique holiday entertainment experience, visit Lake Zurich and enjoy Circus Conelli.
 This circus combines acrobatics, clowns, and live music to create a mesmerizing show that appeals to all ages.
 It’s a great place to take the kids and immerse yourself in the magic of the circus.

 Zurich St. Nicolas Christmas Tram